 Never speak to the police or answer questions after an arrest.
 Period.

-Suspects all too frequently unwittingly reveal information that can later be used as evidence of their guilt.
-People frequently agree to cooperate with police questioning because they believe they are innocent or think that it would look suspicious if they remained silent.
-This being said, more than half of the criminal cases charged in Michigan would disappear if people kept their mouths shut.
+Suspects all too frequently unwittingly reveal information that is later used as evidence of their guilt.
+People often agree to cooperate with police questioning because they believe they are innocent or think that it would look suspicious if they remained silent.
+More than half of the criminal cases charged in Michigan would probably disappear if people maintained their silence and asked for a lawyer.
 Remember, the police are looking to build a case and will likely interpret anything a suspect says or does as evidence of guilt.
-Even when an inculpatory statement is not made, police often look more minor inconsistencies or minor errors in facts which are later used to show that a person was “dishonest.”
-Worse yet, when everything else fails, police will say that a person was nervous when answering questions and appeared to be dishonest or evasive.
+Even without an inculpatory statement, police often look more minor inconsistencies or minor errors in facts, which they can then use to show that a person was “dishonest.”
+Worse yet, when everything else fails, police will say that a person was nervous when answering questions and appeared to be dishonest or deceptive.
 The bottom line is that talking with the police ALWAYS works out very badly for the suspect.

 Consequences of Failure to Provide Miranda Warning

-Without a Miranda warning, answers to police questions cannot be used as evidence against the person at his or her trial.
+Without a Miranda warning, prosecutors cannot use your answers to police questions as evidence against the person at his or her trial.
 Any answers to custodial interrogation, without Miranda, are subject to suppression.
 A Miranda violation does not result in dismissal of charges.
 If the government has enough evidence to proceed to trial, without the statement of the defendant, the prosecution can still move forward.

 A Michigan Criminal Defense Attorney will help when constitutional issues need to be evaluated and assessed.

-When you or someone you love is faced with a felony or misdemeanor charge and there is a possibility that the someone’s constitutional rights have been violated, it is extremely important that to have a criminal defense attorney that has experience and knowledge in constitutional law issues and a track record of winning arguments to suppress evidence.
+When you or someone you love is facing felony or misdemeanor charges, and there is a possibility of the violation of a constitutional right, it is imperative that to have a criminal defense attorney that has experience and knowledge in constitutional law issues and a track record of winning arguments to suppress evidence.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of legal experience in criminal and constitutional law matters.
 We are not afraid to stand up and fight for your rights!
-Please call us at (248) 263-6800 for a free consultation or kindly complete a Request for Assistance Form and one of our attorneys will promptly contact you.